 Eureka!
 Now I can fit everything into my pantry where I can easily see at a glance just what we need.
 Everything is fresh and actually consumed rather than wasted.
 Putting the groceries away is quicker and easier, and I now have even more room in my garage.
 I feel so FREE!

-How do you balance your financial, time and spacial budgets?
+How do you balance your financial, time and spatial budgets?

 Note: Your Sam's or Costco membership may still be worthwhile for purchasing household items, office supplies, electronics, etc. at a great price or for when you are feeding a large crowd.
 I am not suggesting you ditch it!
 Just don't let bulk purchases of regular groceries eat up all your space.